 At the office of disability support services at Notre Dame, we understand that parents and families of students with disabilities may have more concerns than parents or families of typical college students.

-You are probably accustomed to playing an active part in your child’s education.
+You are probably accustomed to playing an active part in your student’s education.
 The changes in services and responsibility at the University level often take parents, families, and students by surprise.
 We are here to help you.
 If you have any questions or need any assistance, please feel free to contact us.

 Director of Disability Support Services

 We hope the information on our website helps provide the information you need to better understand post-secondary disability services so you can continue to support your student at this level.